 The financial statements of the Company have been prepared in accordance with Indian Accounting Standards ("Ind AS") specified under section 133 of the Companies Act, 2013 (the "Act") read with the Companies (Indian Accounting Standards) Rules, 2015, as amended from time to time.
-These financial statements have been prepared on the request of Oracle Financial Services Software Limited, the Holding Company to comply with the financial reporting requirements in India.
+These financial statements have been prepared on the request of Oracle Financial Services Software Limited, the Holding Company to comply with the requirements of Annual Performance report ('APR') compliance to be made by the Holding Company.